-In this output some of the files are OK, they are fine, but starting above 7.6 MB all the files are corrupted.
+In this output some of the files are OK, they are fine, but starting above 7.6 GiB all the files are corrupted.
 The reason for this is that this particular card is presented to the OS as a 32 GB card but in reality it's only got 8 GB of flash.
 Data written beyond that is discarded or re-mapped depending on how the card is faked.
-On some card writing beyond it's capacity will overwrite random previously written files.
+On some cards, writing beyond its capacity will overwrite random previously-written files.

 The output of a fake card in the image was sold by "FIVE STAR STORE" which operated under the aliasas "sseariver2009", "beautyzz2009" and "victoryduanshop" on e-bay.

 If the card you got is real then you may want to test how fast it is. sdspeed is a good tool to do this.
 You can get it from https://github.com/flagsoft/sdspeed